OfficeDev/MS-Graph-Data-Connect/ManagedApp/README.md

 1. Follow the steps in [Create a storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-quickstart-create-account?tabs=portal) to create a storage account.

-2. Follow the steps in the [Create a container](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container) section and the [Upload a block blob](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#upload-a-block-blob) section of [Quickstart: Upload, download, and list blobs using the Azure portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal) to upload **WhoKnowsWho.zip**.
+2. Follow the steps in the [Create a container](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container) section and the [Upload a block blob](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#upload-a-block-blob) section of [Quickstart: Upload, download, and list blobs using the Azure portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal) to upload **WhoKnowWho.zip**.

    > **Note:** Be sure to select **Blob (anonymous read access for blobs only)** in the **Public access level** dropdown when creating the container.

-3. Take a note of the **WhoKnowsWho.zip** blob **URL** value.
+3. Take a note of the **WhoKnowWho.zip** blob **URL** value.

 ### Step 2: Create an Application in your tenant

 For Office365 LinkedService you need to provide an AAD application in your company's tenant (azure marketplace app publisher tenant).
 This application is different from the destination service principal.
 The destination service principal belongs to the customer tenant where the resources are being deployed and it's provided to your app via parameters by the customer during installation.
 Although, if you are deploying a service catalog app or an ARM template directly (for e.g. sample [ARMTemplates](../ARMTemplates)), your company tenant and installer tenants are same and you can technically use the same service principal for Office365 LinkedService as well as ADLS account & LinkedService.

-1. Follow these [instructions](to https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal#create-an-azure-active-directory-application) to create an app registration in your tenant.
+1. Follow these [instructions](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal#create-an-azure-active-directory-application) to create an app registration in your tenant.

    > **NOTE:** While creating credentials set the expiry to "Never Expire".
 Otherwise all installed instances of your azure marketplace application will fail once the creds expire.